Call Us Today

 Fredericksburg Area Criminal Defense Attorneys.

 If you are charged with a criminal offense in City of Fredericksburg or the surrounding counties of Spotsylvania, Caroline and Stafford, experience and familiarity matter.
 Our attorneys and staff are well-versed in the defense of criminal cases in the Fredericksburg area, as well as many other surrounding cities and counties.
-Contact us today for a free consult with a defense team that is knowledgeable and prepared.
+Contact us today to meet with a defense team that is knowledgeable and prepared.

 Book A Consulation